Outdoor Research Coze Down Parka Review

 Our Analysis and Test Results

-The Outdoor Research Coze jacket is one of the longest in our lineup, offering more protection whether you're standing around waiting for a ride or sitting down around the campfire.
-It also provides a uniquely protective hood, keeping you comfortable in bitter temps.
+The Outdoor Research Coze jacket is one of the longest in our lineup, offering more protection whether you're sitting around the fire or hanging out at the tailgate.
+It also provides a uniquely protective hood, keeping you comfortable in bitter temps even without a faux fur ruff.

 Performance Comparison